hemantasapkota/insta/README.md

 # How does it work ?

 Instagram web is built on top of Django.
 Using [djangobot](https://github.com/hemantasapkota/djangobot), Insta logs you in as a web user.
 From this point onwards, it behaves exactly like a web browser.
-Note: I created djangobot as well.

 **Does Instagram know about this ?**